yorickdewid/CarbonVPN-doc/installation/README.md

 # Installation

-CarbonVPN is built using autotools and you will need to have `automake` and `autoconf` installed on your system.
+CarbonVPN is built using autotools, you will need `automake` and `autoconf` installed on your system.

 Download a copy of the source by cloning the [repository](https://github.com/yorickdewid/CarbonVPN) or download a release.

-**Note:** At the moment of writing CarbonVPN is still in development and there are no releases yet.
+**Note:** At the time of writing CarbonVPN is still in development, this means there are no releases at the moment.

 ## Dependencies